Caught On Video: Auto Thieves Steal Or Damage 6 Cars At Matteson Dealership Within Minutes

 And it all happened in a matter of 10 to 15 minutes.

-After trying to bash open the gate with the stolen, the thieves eventually gave up and left it behind – driving the new Kias over the same snowbank — they used to come in.
+After trying to bash open the gate with the stolen Honda, the thieves eventually gave up and left it behind – driving the new Kias over the same snowbank they used to come in.

 On Monday night, Freeman is warning other dealers.

 “Typically, they are armed,” he said.
-“So if you see suspicious activity or other dealerships see this story, please make sure that you guys lock your stuff up.”MORE: Chicago Police Detective Attacked While Investigating Homicide Scene In South Shore
+“So if you see suspicious activity or other dealerships see this story, please make sure that you guys lock your stuff up.”MORE: Nicholas August Sentenced To 30 Years For Raping Woman During Rockford Bank Robbery

 Freeman does not believe this was an inside job, but admits the crew definitely knew their way around the shop.